Skip to content

 # To reattach later: screen -r snakemake_session

 2. Request an interactive node.
 From within your screen session, request an interactive node with enough time for your workflow to complete.
-A 1 to 3-day allocation is a safe starting point.
+The batch partition caps at 2 days, so request up to that limit.

 3. Prepare your environment and run the workflow.
 Once in the interactive session, navigate to your project directory, load the necessary modules, and launch Snakemake.